tensorland/modelbox/README.md

 A model is an object to track common metadata and to apply policies on models created by experiments to solve a machine learning task.
 For example, datasets to evaluate all trained models of a task can be tracked using this object.
 Users can also add rules around retention policies of trained versions, setting up policies for labeling a trained model if it has better metrics on a dataset, and meets all other criteria.

 ### Model Version
-A model version is a trained model, it includes the model binary, related files that a user wants to track - dataset file handles, any other metadata, model metrics, etc. Model versions are always related to a Model and all the policies created for a Model are applied to Model Versions.
+A model version is a trained model, it includes the model binary, related files that a user wants to track such as dataset file handles, any other metadata and model metrics.
+Model versions are always related to a Model and all the policies created for a Model are applied to Model Versions.

 ### Experiment and Checkpoints
 Experiments are the abstraction to store metadata and events from training jobs that produce models.
 Checkpoints from experiments can be automatically ingested and can be a means to get fault-tolerant training using the Python SDK.
 Users of PyTorch Lightning can also use the included lightning logger for automatically logging experiment metadata and training artifacts.
-Some examples of metadata logged from an experiment are hyperparameters, structure and shape of the models, training accuracy, loss and other related metrics, hardware metrics of the trainer nodes, checkpoint binaries and even training code with dependencies, etc.
+Some examples of metadata logged from an experiment are hyperparameters, structure and shape of the models, training accuracy, loss and other related metrics, hardware metrics of the trainer nodes, checkpoint binaries and training code with dependencies.

 ### Metrics
 Metrics can be logged for experiments and models.
 Metrics are key, value pairs, the value being a series of float, tensor(serialized as strings), or even bytes that are logged over time.
 Every metric log can have a step and wallclock attribute associated with them which makes them useful in tracking things like accuracy during training or hardware metrics.